 People who receive a subpoena for a criminal matter often wonder if they can ignore the subpoena or refuse to testify.
 Neither is advisable.

-Subpoenas are court orders that require a person to appear in court to testify and should be taken seriously.
+Subpoenas are court orders that require a person to appear in court to testify or to bring something and should be taken seriously.
 Failure to comply can lead to jail time and fines.
 Here’s an overview of subpoenas and some nationwide examples of what happened when a witness refused to testify or comply with a criminal subpoena.

 Both in state and federal courts, grand juries are a group of individuals who determine if cases should be indicted or not.
 In the federal system, a grand jury is made up of 16-23 people.
 They are presented with cases to determine if probable cause exists to indict the case.
 In addition to voting on cases, grand juries have another important function: they can investigate offenses presented to them or initiate their own investigations.

 There are generally two kinds of grand jury subpoenas.
 The first is a grand jury subpoena duces tecum.
 This orders a person (usually the Custodian of Records) to bring evidence (usually documents, but it can be any item including recordings or photographs) to the grand jury.
 The other type of subpoena is simply a grand jury subpoena which orders a person to appear before and testify before the grand jury.
 For this reason, this second type of subpoena is sometimes referred to as a subpoena ad testificandum.

 The grand jury uses the subpoena power to gather evidence.
 Grand jurors typically issue subpoenas based on recommendations of federal prosecutors or federal agents.
 As explained below, it is very dangerous to ignore a grand jury subpoena, although there may be ways to quash the subpoena rendering it meaningless.
 As a result, anyone facing a subpoena should consider reaching out to an experienced attorney in Texas immediately.